Short Bio

 Born in Saugus, California,1971.

-Annie studied under Eli Levin at his Realist Studio in Santa Fe, New Mexico.
-She acquired skills in print making and egg tempera painting before attending the Oregon College of Arts and Crafts.
+She will be moving to the studio compound and home of Eli Levin.
+Annie studied under Eli Levin at his Realist Studio in Santa Fe in the 1992.
+He was her first teacher.
+She acquired skills in print making and egg tempera painting before attending the Oregon College of Art and Craft.
 Her main focus was printmaking and book binding along with drawing and fiber arts.

 At this time Annie also began exploring her Latina culture.
 Inspired at first by the feminine in Catholic iconography she discovered the indigenous value hidden within the images.
 Annie continues to research and depict her connection to Mexican culture in her work.
 Her art is inspired by nature and her Mexican heritage.